 Yes.
 Meal Plan Debit Points, however, are not available for vending.

 Call the Auxiliary Services Office (315) 792-7341 and clearly leave the following information:

-Please visit the Auxiliary Services Office in Kunsela Hall, Room A217 to obtain your refund.
+Please visit the Auxiliary Services Office on the 1st floor of Kunsela in the Wildcat Den to obtain your refund.

 - The location of the vending machine that did not serve you well.

 - The type of machine, ‘Pepsi’, snack, water, juice, etc.